-Prevention of trafficking in human beings

-What particular steps were taken in your Member State to protect people fleeing Ukraine and, especially, UAMS, from trafficking in human beings during the research period\?

-No further steps, other than the ones already described in 2022, have been taken:

-In a communication from 25 March 2022, the Monitoring Committee for the Fight against Trafficking in Human Beings provided general information on human trafficking and issued a concrete warning that Ukrainian refugees are at an increased risk of becoming victims of exploitation and human trafficking.
+Prevention of trafficking in human beings 3.5 Particular steps taken in Luxembourg to protect people fleeing Ukraine and, especially, UAMS, from trafficking in human beings during the research period No further steps, other than the ones already described in 2022, have been taken: In a communication from 25 March 2022, the Monitoring Committee for the Fight against Trafficking in Human Beings provided general information on human trafficking and issued a concrete warning that Ukrainian refugees are at an increased risk of becoming victims of exploitation and human trafficking.
 In addition, representatives of the Monitoring Committee and other stakeholders have had discussions with the administrators of several relevant Facebook pages to raise awareness and warn of the risk of malicious announcements and publications.
 Victims of exploitation and human trafficking can contact the Fugitive Search and Victim Protection Unit of the Judicial Police.
-In addition, accelerated training and audio-visual support was disseminated as widely as possible, especially for new employees in charge of welcoming people fleeing the war in Ukraine.
+In addition, accelerated training and audio-visual support https://gouvernement.lu/en/actualites/toutes_actualites/communiques/2022/03-mars/25-sensibilisation-risquesukraine.html 61 Information obtained from the Ministry of Justice on 17 January 2023.

-What are the key challenges in your Member State in relation to trafficking in human beings?

-How were these challenges addressed/planned to be addressed and are there any good practices in responding to the challenges?

-SECTION 4: CONCLUSIONS

-Please synthesize the main and most important findings of your national report by drawing conclusions from your responses, emphasizing on how challenges were addressed and main lessons learnt during the research period in terms of the key research for this Study
+62 Ministry of Family Affairs, Integration and the Greater Region, Ministry of Foreign and European Affairs, Ministry of Justice, Raising awareness on the risks faced by people fleeing the war in Ukraine to become victims of exploitation and human trafficking, Press release, 25 March 2022, URL: was disseminated as widely as possible, especially for new employees in charge of welcoming people fleeing the war in Ukraine.63 3.6 Key challenges in Luxembourg in relation to trafficking in human beings Luxembourg has not encountered specific challenges in relation to trafficking in human beings in this context.
+3.7 How were these challenges addressed/planned to be addressed and are there any good practices in responding to the challenges?
+Nothing to report.

+63 Information obtained from the Ministry of Justice on 17 January 2023.

-Overall, most challenges were the same as in 2022.
+SECTION 4: CONCLUSION Overall, most challenges were the same as in 2022.
 The measures employed back then have proven successful and were - sometimes with adaptations based on gained experience - continued.
 However, despite their effectiveness, some measures require additional time to fully unfold their positive impacts.
 Specific situations, such as the labour market participation of BTPs, take longer to improve as remedying of the identified challenges, lack of language skills and childcare spots, recognition of qualifications takes time.
 This situation results in low labour market participation of BTPs.

-- 40.1) Legal pathways beyond TPD and transition from temporary protection to other types and forms of residence - a) Given they fulfil the requirements and have adequate housing (they cannot benefit of this if they remain in the reception facilities), beneficiaries of temporary protection in Luxembourg can apply for a residence permit for salaried workers or, - b) as family members of BTPs, they can apply for a family member residence permit.
+4.1 Legal pathways beyond TPD and transition from temporary protection to other types and forms of residence - a) Given they fulfil the requirements and have adequate housing (they cannot benefit of this if they remain in the reception facilities), beneficiaries of temporary protection in Luxembourg can apply for a residence permit for salaried workers or, - b) as family members of BTPs, they can apply for a family member residence permit.
 In both cases, the moment BTPs are granted their residence permits, their temporary protection status has to be renounced.

-40.2) Travel of beneficiaries of temporary protection

-BTPs travels within the Schengen area have not posed any greater challenges.
+4.2 Travel of beneficiaries of temporary protection BTPs travels within the Schengen area have not posed any greater challenges.
 The verification whether BTPs enjoy TP or similar statuses in other MS, will remain necessary.
 Thus, the TPP will continue to be a useful tool.
 In case BTPs chose to establish residence in another MS, they should renounce their TP-status in Luxembourg first.
 Otherwise, their TP status will be revoked, and they lose their related benefits.

-40.3) Assistance to people wishing to go home (back) to Ukraine Luxembourg does not assist BTPs wishing to travel or to return from Ukraine.
+4.3 Assistance to people wishing to go home (back) to Ukraine Luxembourg does not assist BTPs wishing to travel or to return from Ukraine.